Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Abstract

 \section{Abstract}

 Recovering natural language prompts for image generation models, solely based on the generated images is a difficult discrete optimization problem.
 In this work, we present the first head-to-head comparison of recent discrete optimization techniques for the problem of \emph{prompt inversion}.
-We evaluate Greedy Coordinate Gradients (GCG) \citep{zou2023universal}, PEZ \citep{wen2023hard}, Random Search, AutoDAN \cite{zhu2023autodan} and BLIP2's image captioner \citep{li2023blip} across various evaluation metrics related to the quality of inverted prompts and the quality of the images generated by the inverted prompts.
-We find that focusing on the CLIP similarity between the inverted prompts and the ground truth image acts as a poor proxy for the similarity between ground truth image and the image generated by the inverted prompts.
-While the discrete optimizers effectively minimize their objectives, simply using responses from a well-trained captioner often leads to generated images that more closely resemble those produced by the original prompts.
+Following prior work on prompt inversion, we use CLIP's \cite{radford2021learning} text-image alignment as an inexpensive proxy for the distribution of prompt-image pairs, and compare several discrete optimizers against BLIP2's image captioner \citep{li2023blip} and PRISM \citep{he2024automated} in order to evaluate the quality of discretely optimized prompts across various metrics related to the quality of inverted prompts and the images that they generate.
+We find that while the discrete optimizers effectively minimize their objectives, CLIP similarity between the inverted prompts and the ground truth image acts as a poor proxy for the distribution of prompt-image pairs -- responses from well-trained captioners often lead to generated images that more closely resemble those produced by the original prompts.
+This finding highlights the need for further investigation into inexpensive methods of modeling the relationship between the prompts for generative models and their output space.